Updated: Sep 23

 This is a crucial phase for people since it can last for a few months, years, and in some cases last for the rest of a person’s life.
 It is serious time for someone who may or may not be able to move to the next stage of grief.
 Numbness may be a catalyst for unusual behavior, if viewed by an objective observer.

-In a reading, it is usually very clear that the lost loved one has abandoned their loved one.
+In a reading, it is usually very clear that the lost loved one has not abandoned their loved one.
 They have not left, and they remain with the bereaved.
 Those in spirit are going through their own adjustments but are usually thriving in the spirit world.
 They want to communicate that they are okay.
 Clients often look for validation, and this is what I hope comes through in readings.
 Giving specific information often assists a person in this phase because it validates their belief system and gives them some abstract sense of hope.

 During the numb phase, people tend to remember the way things used to be just a short time ago.
 Reflecting on the recent past and exhibiting behavior such as talking out loud to a deceased loved one are common.
 They may also go to their favorite restaurants or visit familiar places in an effort to feel something positive and reassuring.
 They may spend their time watching their favorite television programs or looking to other ways to combat a sense of emptiness within themselves.
 It is a time when a person’s faith is very important because it helps to keep them focused on the future.